EBI-Metabolights/SAFERnmr/README.md

    http://ftp.ebi.ac.uk/pub/databases/metabolights/studies/mariana/spectral_matrices/MTBLS1_nmrML_missing_spectralMatrix.RDS
    ^ This is an auto-generated spectral matrix file extracted from processed data from MTBLS1

+   Downloading and expanding to your `Downloads` folder is fine.
+If on a Mac, you can copy the filepath by selecting the expanded file and pressing Cmd-Opt-C. Keep that copied.

 In RStudio, run this to build the package locally (like using a library() call):

+   `install.packages('devtools')`
-   devtools::document('replace_with_cloned_github_directory') # e.g. '/Users/mjudge/Documents/GitHub/icl_nmr_R'
+   `devtools::document('path_you_copied')` # e.g. '/Users/mjudge/Documents/GitHub/icl_nmr_R'

-Run this to start the app (replacing the filepath):
+Run this to start the app (replacing the path to the expanded results directory):

-   show_me_the_evidence('replace_with_downloaded_data_directory') # e.g. '/Users/mjudge/Downloads/mtbls1_demo'
+   `browse_evidence('path_you_copied')` # e.g. '/Users/mjudge/Downloads/mtbls1_demo'

 Instructions:
 - use the heatmap or the search box to select a compound with high scores (or compound of interest)
-- select a spetral region of the PCRS, as well as some samples (a subset of high-scoring samples is usually best for the stackplot)
+- select a spectral region of the PCRS, as well as some samples (a subset of high-scoring samples is usually best for the stackplot)
 - a stackplot will appear with evidence for the selected peak plotted in blue
 - pan and zoom in the PCRS window to move around the spectrum, or use the vshift slide bar to adjust the spacing in the stackplot